 At St. Michael’s, students learn respect for others and develop an understanding of their own roles in the community through values instruction, chapel programs and service projects.
 Third grade students examine biblical history from the Old Testament.
 Fourth grade students pursue a study of New Testament history.
 Fifth graders study the five major world religions: Christianity, Judaism, Islam, Hinduism and Buddhism.

-To help students develop and practice trust, respect and responsibility in their daily lives, the sixth grade values class explores the importance of good character and our St. Michael’s DRAGONS values.
+To help students develop and practice trust, respect and responsibility in their daily lives, the sixth grade values class explores the importance of good character and our St. Michael’s DRAGONS values (kindness, respect, acceptance, integrity, responsibility, resilience, and compassion.)
 The seventh grade values class challenges students to examine their identities and behaviors to form healthy relationships.
 Eighth grade values instruction fosters students’ discovery of their talents and the development of skills to identify and achieve their goals.

 St. Michael’s Spanish program strives to meet the National Standards for Foreign Language Education established by the American Council on the Teaching of Foreign Languages (ACTFL).
 Students in second through fifth grades meet weekly to learn basic vocabulary and phrases to develop communication skills and study the culture of Spanish speaking countries.
 In the Middle School, the frequency of Spanish instruction increases to five days a week as a core academic class.
 Upon graduation, most students have earned a high school credit in Spanish 1 and many are prepared to begin Spanish 2 at the honors level.
 Accelerated students complete Spanish 2 and proceed to Spanish 3 in high school.
 Most importantly, they have learned to communicate fluently in Spanish.

 Both the Lower School Library (located in the new Hubbard Hall) and the Ann and Buddy Allen Library (located in Singleton Hall) are open daily during school hours.
 The libraries provide multiple services to both students and faculty.
 Lower School classes visit the library once a week.
 The librarian works with each class to develop reading, listening and information literacy skills.
 Children also participate in fun and educational enrichment activities.